 AVISE CTD RA33 Biomarkers

 The diagnostic uncertainty of seronegative RA, often leads to delayed treatment, increasing the risk of joint damage, functional decline, and worsened disease outcomes.
-Exagen plans to address this issue by launching AVISE CTD's enhanced RA profile, which incorporates three new autoantibodies that are highly specific for RA, and can substantiate an RA diagnosis in the absence of anti-cyclic citrullinated peptide (anti-CCP) and rheumatoid factor (RF).
+Exagen has addressed this issue by launching AVISE CTD's enhanced RA profile, which incorporates three new autoantibodies that are highly specific for RA, and can substantiate an RA diagnosis in the absence of anti-cyclic citrullinated peptide (anti-CCP) and rheumatoid factor (RF).
 Anti-RA33 autoantibodies (IgG, IgM and IgA) target the RA33 protein complex, which plays an important role in gene expression and regulation.
 Anti-RA33 autoantibodies are found in both seropositive and seronegative RA patients, providing a more complete assessment of individuals with this disease.

 Anti-RA33 autoantibodies deliver greater diagnostic clarity for RA patients